alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-setup/readme.md

     }
     ```

-- Lauchn `Dapr Attach` Config and filter for the hello-world process.
+- Lauchn `Dapr Attach` Config and filter for the `hello-food-dapr.exe` process to attach the debugger.

     ![filter-process](_images/filter-process.png)